fossabot/Deploy_DDS/README.md

 ---
 **Install dependency:**

-:fire:  To install all the dependency use INSTALL.sh file.
-Run command given below in the terminal
+:fire:  To install all the dependency use INSTALL.sh file rite command given below in the terminal

 ```sh
 chmod +x INSTALL.sh